A Weekend at Asa Barn: Six Mothers, Six Cameras, One Deep Exhale

 The Ringleader

-This entire vision belonged to Seana of Seana Williamson Photography — the most grounded, barefoot-in-the-grass soul in our group.
-When I think of Seana, I picture her standing in sunlight with wind in her curly hair, fully present.
-Her perspective on life and art is so different from mine, and that’s exactly why I treasure it.
-She’s a breath of fresh air.
+This entire vision belonged to Seana of Seana Williamson Studios — probably the most down to earth from the group.
+When I think of her, I think of her being grounded, with her bare feet in the grass.
+She has such a fresh perspective on life and art, so much different than my own, which I appreciate so much.
+She's such a breath of fresh air.

 A mom of two and the creative force behind her beloved Playground Portraits, Seana has a gift for capturing the natural chaos of childhood with tenderness and honesty.
 Her vision for this retreat was crystal clear from the start.
-She shared it with passion, intention, and just enough boss energy to make sure it actually happened.
-Every group needs a ringleader… and she was ours.
+She shared it with such great passion, intention, and just enough boss energy to make sure it actually happened.

 The Rest of the women